 Stroads, Roads, Streets and Car Centric Infrastructure

-The difference between streets, roads and stroads and how car-centric infrastructure is bad for our society.
+2 The difference between streets, roads and stroads and how car-centric infrastructure is bad for our society.
 By Brady Winkler Introduction You’re trying to walk to a store that is only a mile away.
 You pull up walking directions on Google Maps and begin your trip.
-You head out onto the highway, only to realize there […]
+You head out onto the highway, only to realize […]

 Two Continents and 8 1/2 Languages